rishighan/atri/README.md

 I wish to maintain this website actively and keep building on it.

-It is licensed under the MIT license (MIT).
+It is licensed under the MIT license (MIT)